 In 2017, Amazon CEO Jeff Bezos sent the following letter to shareholders in regard to an Amazon Studios original production:

 "I disagree and commit all the time.
 I told the team my view: debatable whether it would be interesting enough, complicated to produce, the business terms aren't that good, and we have lots of other opportunities.
 They had a completely different opinion and wanted to go ahead.
-I wrote back right away with 'I disagree and commit and hope it becomes the most watched thing we've ever made.'
-Consider how much slower this decision cycle would have been if the team actually had to convince me rather than simply get my commitment."
+I wrote back right away with 'I disagree and commit and hope it becomes the most watched thing we've ever made.'"

 Disagree and commit is a management principle which states that individuals are allowed to disagree while a decision is being made, but once a decision is finalized, everybody must commit to its success.

 We utilize disagree and commit in our district, as we believe this approach ensures all voices are heard, resulting in better decisions.

 One of the best places to see this method in action are district leadership team meetings.
 Our district leadership team is made up building administrators and district directors - about 15 employees.
 During these meetings, we often discuss logistical and managerial topics impacting the entire school district.